b. 06/02/1911 Tai Chow Foo, China. d. 24/03/1992 Cassington, Oxfordshire.

 DATE AND PLACE OF GC ACTION: Autumn 1940 Chatham Docks, Kent.

-He was 29 years old and serving in the Royal Naval Volunteer Reserve when he volunteered to deal with a very dangerous bomb that was believed to be fitted with an anti-withdrawal device.
+In the autumn of 1940, at Chatham Docks, Kent, he volunteered to deal with a very dangerous bomb that was believed to be fitted with an anti-withdrawal device.
 He was lowered into a 16ft pit where he tied a line to the head of the fuse; under tension, however, the line broke.
 He again went down into the pit.
 In all he had to make 3 attempts to remove the fuse before finally directing the lifting of the bomb, which was then taken away.
 As a result of his action much new information was learnt about this type of bomb.

 LOCATION OF MEDAL:ON LOAN TO IMPERIAL WAR MUSEUM, LONDON.